 How Do You Control Fleas?

-Control begins with treatment to all infested areas with a residual pesticide
+Flea control begins with treatment to all infested areas with a residual

-that includes a growth regulator inside the home and a complete lawn treatment
+pesticide that includes a growth regulator inside the home and a complete

-outside.
-Generally, lawn treatments done early enough in the season are
+lawn treatment outside.
+Generally, lawn treatments done early enough in

-enough as long as control continues on the inside of the home.
-The pet
+the season are enough as long as control continues on the inside of the

-should be treated regularly either with powders, sprays, or a treatment
+home.
+The pet should be treated regularly either with powders, sprays,

-recommended by your vet.
-While "dips" are effective for overall
+or a treatment recommended by your vet.
+While "dips" are effective

-treatment at once, maintaining a constant control on the pet is best.
+for overall treatment at once, maintaining a constant control on the pet

 for the most effective prevention and control.